gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/TomorrowWeather.md

-# TomorrowWeather Template
+# TomorrowWeather template
-Provides weather information for tomorrow.
+Provides weather forecasts for tomorrow.
 It is used to display tomorrow's weather on a screen.

 <div class="note">
 <p><strong>Note!</strong></p>